 Project SWIFT: We've all had journeys like this...
 [Cisco]

-My team recently worked on an exciting project with Cisco around its new "Superfast-WiFi-In-carriage-for-Future-Travel” technology - Project SWIFT - which is revolutionising the train experience as we know it for both passengers and train operators.
+My team worked on an exciting innovation project with Cisco around its new "Superfast-WiFi-In-carriage-for-Future-Travel” technology - Project SWIFT - which is revolutionising the train experience as we know it for both passengers and train operators.
 Tasked with producing a stand-out piece of content that resonated with a wide target audience - from rail operators to government officials and everyday customers – our strategy was to make it relatable and provide a human perspective, rather than one filled with technical jargon.
 We felt if we told the right story, the interested parties would make the connection and seek out the fine print.

-Mirroring the film 'Sliding Doors’ we created a short film which narrated the journey of a young business woman on her train journey home, showing the journey from two perspectives simultaneously.
+Mirroring the 'Sliding Doors’ film concept, we created a short film which narrated the journey of a young business woman on her train journey home, showing the journey from two perspectives simultaneously.
 One featured SWIFT and all the benefits it brings; the other focused on the worst versions of a journey many of us have taken before…

-With the client brief: "Google common rail issues", we focused on insights I had previosuly jotted down from conversations with their Head of Innovation Technology to choose three scenarios to demonstrate the major pain points in the current rail experience, using the film to highlight how those are being eliminated - all thanks to a trusty WiFi connection.
+With the client brief: "Google common rail issues", we focused on insights I had previously jotted down from conversations with their Head of Innovation Technology to choose three scenarios to demonstrate the major pain points in the current rail experience, using the film to highlight how those are being eliminated - all thanks to a trusty WiFi connection.
 I specifically helped concept, script, storyboard and coordinate the voiceover narration.
-I also co-directed the two-day shoot in Stratford-Upon-Avon at Cisco rail partner Vivarail’s train depot on a brand new train and sat in studio with the production company to nail the edit.
+I also co-directed the two-day shoot in Stratford-Upon-Avon at Cisco rail partner Vivarail’s train depot on a brand new train and sat in studio with the production company to direct the edit.